Natural Health

 Researchers at Louisiana State University (LSU) say they've uncovered evidence that an herbal extract could potentially help us live much, much longer lives if we started taking it while we were young.

-The reason: The extract contains natural chemicals that improve metabolic health.
+Furthermore, their tests show that older folks taking it could still possibly extend their life expectancy by 20 percent.1 The reason: The extract contains natural chemicals that improve metabolic health.
 That means this herb could help the body absorb and use food more efficiently and moderate blood sugar while maintaining the well-being of our organs and the way nutrients are distributed in the blood stream.
 Here’s the exciting new research.

 In these investigations, the LSU researchers have been testing extracts from the plant Artemisia scoparia, a plant native to Asia.
 It’s a particular variety of the plants collectively known as wormwood.